 At all age’s acne can have negative effects on self esteem especially in adolescents.
 The consequences can be devastating, leading to an embarrassment, school avoidance, lifelong effects on the ability to form friendships, attract partners, acquire and keep employment.

-1) Mild acne is usually managed with topical therapy.
+1) Mild acne is normally managed with topical therapy.
 Treatment should initially be applied at low concentration for short duration and increased as tolerated.
-Azelaic acid may also be useful for mild cystic acne.
+Azelaic acid is another thing that may be useful for mild cystic acne.
 Patients also respond well to topical antibiotics such as erythromycin or clindamycin.

 2) For moderate cystic acne, systemic tetracycline such as Oxytetracycline should be used.